 Meanwhile, knowingly riding or being physically located in a stolen vehicle, or one that is under the unauthorized control of another, is a class 6 felony.
 While a class 6 felony is a slightly reduced offense, it can possibly result harsh penalties including jail or prison time.
 Even though this is the lowest felony offense, however, still a very serious allegation that should be taken very seriously.

 While not as serious as Theft of a Means of Transportation, Unlawful Use of a Means of Transportation can still result in a permanent felony conviction, probation, jail or even prison.
-If you have been investigated for, arrested for, or charged with Unlawful Use of a Means of Transportation, you need an experienced Phoenix criminal defense attorney to protect your rights.
+If you have been investigated for, arrested for, or charged with Unlawful Use of a Means of Transportation, you need an experienced Phoenix or Chandler criminal defense attorney to protect your rights.
 Contact Stone Rose Law online or by calling (480) 498-8998 now for a free consultation.